The 6 Basic Tenets of New Jersey's Security Deposit Law for Rentals

 6. What Happens to the Security Deposit If You Sell Your Property?

 If you sell your property, it is your responsibility to transfer the security deposits, along with any interest accrued, to the new owner within five days.
 You must also notify the tenants, by registered or certified mail, of the transfer of their security deposit to the new owner within 30 days of the transfer.
 The new owner’s name and address must be included in this written notification.
-The new owner will be still responsible for returning the deposit to the tenant, plus any accrued interest, even if you never transfer the security deposits to him or her.
+The new owner will be still responsible for returning the deposit to the tenant, plus any accrued interest, even if you never transfer the security deposits to them.